justanirudh/pastry-peer-to-peer-network/README.md

 Team members: Anirudh Pathak, Vaibhav Yenamandra
-What is working: network join and routing (everything is working) What is the largest network you managed to deal with: 100,000 nodes (can handle more nodes but just takes more time)
+What is working: network join and routing (everything is working) What is the largest network you managed to deal with: 100,000 nodes

 Note: The messages are NOT being sent per second.